vahidalvandi/v2ray-docker-compose/README.md

 ### Docker images

 By default, this repository uses the GitHub registry.
-You can change it to Docker Hub.
+You can modify the Docker-compose file to use Docker Hub.

 * GitHub:
   * Image: ```ghcr.io/getimages/v2fly-core:v4.45.2```